Treyeth/Projects/Volatility_Forecast_Stock/README.md

 ![Screenshot](Images/evolution_index.png)

-Looking at the evolution of the indices, it can be seen that the biggest decreases were recorded by the indices at the same time, at the end of July 2016 as a result of Brexit, result which sent shockwaves throughout the European Union.
-The fluctuations from the beginning of november 2016, which are more noticeable for S&P 500 and Nikkei 225 can be assigned to the USA presidential elections.
+Looking at the evolution of the indices, it can be observed that the biggest decreases were recorded by the indices at the same time, at the end of July 2016 as a result of Brexit, result which sent shockwaves throughout the European Union.
+The fluctuations from the beginning of November 2016, which are more noticeable for S&P 500 and Nikkei 225, can be assigned to the USA presidential election.
 The biggest increases for indices in Europe, CAC 40 and DAX Performance, from March 2016 can be assigned to a comeback after a decrease caused by the oil price which has decreased a lot.
-The increases from 27 april 2017 for the Europe indices are resulted from the France presidential election, where Emmanuel Macron has won.
+The increases from 27 April 2017 for the Europe indices are resulted from the France presidential election, where Emmanuel Macron has won.
 The last commun fluctuation was caused by fears of inflation which sent shockwaves throughout the world.

 # Estimating the ARMA models, testing the autocorrelation and the heteroskedasticity

 In order to find the parameters of the Autoregressive model (AR) and the Moving Average model (MA), multiple models are estimated with different values for the order of AR and MA.
 The model will be chosen based on the informational criterion Akaike (AIC).
-The model with the samllest value will be chosen as the best.
+The model with the smallest value will be chosen as the best performing model.

 We will take as an example for the next steps the DAX index: